tjmahr/dissertation/docs/22-referent-selection.md

 <p class="caption">(\#fig:aim2-real-nonword-means)(ref:aim2-real-nonword-means)</p>
 </div>

-In chapter XX, I state that for these growth curve models that I consider only the intercept and linear time terms to be behaviorally meaningful model parameters.
-The intercept measures overall the average growth curve value so it reflects _looking reliability_, and the linear time term measures the overall stepness of the growth so it reflects _lexical processing efficiency_.
-I also derive a measure of peak looking probability by taking the median of top five points in a growth curve, and this peak provides a measure of *word recognition certainty*.
+In [Chapter \@ref(fam-rec)](#fam-rec), I claim that for these growth curve models that only the intercept and linear time terms to be behaviorally meaningful model parameters.
+The intercept measures overall the average growth curve value so it reflects *looking reliability*, and the linear time term measures the overall stepness of the growth so it reflects *lexical processing efficiency*.
+I also derived a measure of peak looking probability by taking the median of top five points in a growth curve, and this peak provides a measure of *word recognition certainty*.
 Higher peaks indicate less uncertainty about a word.

 I evaluated the condition effects by looking at the effect of the real word condition on the intercept and linear time terms.
-The two conditions did not reliable differ at age 3.
+The two conditions did not reliably differ at age 3.
 The real-word condition effect on the intercept was &minus;0.19 [90%&nbsp;UI: &minus;0.43, 0.05] and its interaction with the linear time term was 0.45 [&minus;0.05, 0.94].
-Both these 90% intervals include 0 as a plausible estimate for the condition difference, so there is still uncertainty about the sign of the effect.
+Both these 90% intervals include 0 as a plausible estimate for the condition difference, so there is uncertainty about the sign of the effect.
 I therefore conclude that the conditions did not credibly differ on average at age 3.

 There was an advantage for the nonword condition at age 4 and age 5.
-The real-word effect was negative at age 4, &minus;0.82 [&minus;1.01, &minus;0.62], so that on average, children looked less to target on the real words than the nonword trials.
+The real-word effect was negative at age 4, &minus;0.82 [&minus;1.01, &minus;0.62], so that on average, children looked less to target for the real words than the nonwords.
 There was a suggestive effect linear time effect at age 4, &minus;0.52 [&minus;0.96, &minus;0.04].
 The curve for real words was probably less steep at age 4 but values near 0 remain plausible.
 At age 5, only the intercept difference was credible, &minus;0.48 [&minus;0.70, &minus;0.27].
 In general,